+Converting a damp cellar or basement can be a surprisingly inexpensive way of increasing living space and can substantially increase the value of a property.
 Waterproofed cellars and basements can be converted into kitchens, bathrooms, wine cellars, living rooms, studies, or even recording studios.
 You are limited only by your imagination.
 In commercial premises, common uses for basements include, extra storage / retail space, car parks, bars / nightclubs, and restaurants.

-1) Cementitious Waterproofing Slurries (Vandex system)
+Cementitious Waterproofing Slurries (Drybase system)

-2) Studded Membranes (Oldroyd Xv Clear System)
+Studded Membranes (Oldroyd Membrane System)

-The Oldroyd Xv Clear system is particularly suited to waterproofing the Victorian basements commonly encountered in the UK as it does not rely on the soundness of the underlying substrate for its effectiveness.
+The Oldroyd membrane system is particularly suited to waterproofing the Victorian basements commonly encountered in the UK as it does not rely on the soundness of the underlying substrate for its effectiveness.
 The membrane is sealed to walls and ceilings by means of special sealed fixing plugs, whilst on the floor there is normally no need for any form of fixing.